 Normally, the IP address or hostname mentioned in the kubeconfig file is used to discover the cluster.
 However, if you want to set up a private IP or hostname to access the cluster, and the public IP mentioned in the kubeconfig is not used, this setting can be used to overwrite the default kubeconfig IP with the private IP and port.

-3. Now just click on 'Add' button and within few seconds, the OKE cluster will be added.
-Please check below screenshot that OKE has been discovered in SWIFT.
+3. Now, click the Add button.
+Within a few seconds, the OKE cluster will be added.
+Refer to the screenshot below to confirm that the OKE cluster has been successfully discovered in SWIFT.

 4. Once the cluster is discovered, you can view all information about the cluster and its metadata.
-Simply expand the cluster by clicking on it, and you will see the details.
-Please refer to the screenshot below .
+Simply click on the cluster to expand it and view the details.
+Refer to the screenshot below for guidance.

-- When you go to the Summary tab, you will find information about the cluster, such as its creation date, OCI cluster name, API server port, Kubernetes version, and more.
+- When you go to the Summary tab, you will find key information about the cluster, such as the creation date, OCI cluster name, API server port, Kubernetes version, and more.

 - When you go to the Namespace tab, you will see all the namespaces created in the cluster, including the default namespaces provided by OKE.
-Please see below screenshot.
+Refer to the screenshot below for guidance.

 - When you go to the Kubernetes Objects tab, you can view the objects running in your namespace.
 Simply select the object type from the Object Type tab and choose the namespace from the dropdown.
 This will display the objects running in that namespace on the cluster.
 In the screenshot below, you can see that two pods are running in the 'app' namespace.

 4. Once the cluster is discovered, you will have access to additional operations.
-You can perform the following actions on the selected cluster.
+The following actions can be performed on the selected cluster.

 What next: